-On June 25th, 2018, three members of our team at Regenerative Design Group will embark on a 9-day Youth Green Stewardship Expedition (YGSE) with 13 interns in the urban wilds of Springfield, Massachusetts to explore what lies beyond the typical ecological and agricultural territory of regenerative design.
+On June 25th, 2018, three members of our team will embark on a 9-day Youth Green Stewardship Expedition (YGSE) with 13 interns in the urban wilds of Springfield, Massachusetts.

 If you’re familiar with RDG, you know that we specialize in the planning and design of productive landscapes.
-Through our work on urban farms, homesteads, ecological estates, and resilient campuses, we create productive green infrastructure using strategies from conservation biology, permaculture, agroforestry, and sustainable landscape architecture.
-In many of our projects you will find a restoration component such as the stabilization of an eroding slope, the enhancement of a wetland area, or the establishment of a stream-side productive buffer.
-With some of our clients, we’ve explored how productive landscapes can build resiliency by creating equitable livelihoods and working for climate justice.
-But with the YGSE, our team will delve deeper into eco-cultural restoration — or, in this case, how stream restoration intersects with conversations about power, privilege, influence, and agency in New England’s fifth largest city.
+Many projects involve restoration, such as the stabilization of an eroding slope, the enhancement of a wetland area, or the establishment of a stream-side productive buffer.
+With some of our clients, we’ve explored how productive landscapes can can support equitable livelihoods and climate justice.
+With the YGSE, our team will delve deeper into eco-cultural restoration — or, in this case, how stream restoration intersects with conversations about power, privilege, influence, and agency in New England’s fifth largest city.

-This project is funded by the National Fish and Wildlife Foundation Five Star & Urban Waters Restoration Grant, which supports efforts focused on community stewardship of local natural resources through diverse partnerships and outreach.
-We’ve been honored to be part of Sustainable Springfield (SSP), a partnership uniting, among others, ReGreen Springfield, The Springfield Renaissance High School, U.S. Fish and Wildlife Service, Mount Holyoke College, and the Springfield Museums.
+This project is funded by the National Fish and Wildlife Foundation Five Star & Urban Waters Restoration Grant, which supports efforts focused on community stewardship of local natural resources.
+We’ve been honored to be part of Sustainable Springfield – a partnership that unites ReGreen Springfield, The Springfield Renaissance High School, U.S. Fish and Wildlife Service, Mount Holyoke College, and the Springfield Museums.
 Together, this coalition has spearheaded restoration and education efforts at Springfield’s Abbey Brook Conservation Area since 2015.

 The Abbey Brook